 After a short period of practicing law with her brother in Salt Lake City, Reva followed Joseph up to Helper, Utah and they opened their private law practice Bosone & Bosone.
 The residents of Carbon County believed in Reva’s legal ability and moral responsibility enough to elect her to represent Carbon County in the Utah State House of Representatives in 1932.
 Two-year-old Zilpha was introduced to the world of politics at a very young age, as Reva often took her along for door to door campaigning throughout the county.
 Reva was re-elected in 1934, that time representing Salt Lake County, and was chosen as Majority Floor Leader of the House in the 1935 legislative session.
 While in the legislature, Reva sponsored many bills pertaining to labor laws, liquor laws, and safety provisions of trains and automobiles, as well as an amendment that established a minimum wage for women and children.

-Following the resignation of U.S. Supreme Court Justice Arthur Goldberg in July 1965, many of Reva’s previous colleagues, current congressmen and congresswomen, and people all over Utah wrote to President Lyndon Johnson, and first lady LadyBird to urge him to appoint Reva to the Supreme Court.
+Following the resignation of U.S. Supreme Court Justice Arthur Goldberg in July 1965, many of Reva’s previous colleagues, current congressmen and congresswomen, and people all over Utah wrote to President Lyndon Johnson urging him to appoint Reva to the Supreme Court.
 Although President Johnson didn’t do so, he personally wrote a letter of thanks to Reva for all of her tremendous service and support of the country during his presidency.
 Reva died in 1983 after a long, successful career of supporting and inspiring women, and dismantling previously held ideas of what a woman couldn’t accomplish.